Graph Convolutional Memory using Topological Priors: Experiments

 \section{Experiments}

-We show the versatility of GCM on a variety of tasks.
-Specifically, we apply GCM to control using cartpole \cite{Barto1983,Brockman2016} (Fig. \ref{fig:sub_cartpole}), non-sequential long-term recall using a card game (Fig. \ref{fig:sub_memory}), and indoor navigation using the 3D simulator, Habitat \cite{Savva2019} (Fig. \ref{fig:sub_nav}).
+We evaluate GCM on control (\autoref{fig:sub_cartpole}), non-sequential long-term recall (\autoref{fig:sub_memory}), and indoor navigation (\autoref{fig:sub_nav}).
+We run three trials for each memory model across all experiments and report the mean reward per train batch with a 90\% confidence interval.
+We test six contrasting models, and base our evaluation on the hidden size of the memory models, denoted as $|z|$ in \autoref{fig:params}.
+Nearly all hyperparameters are Ray RLlib defaults, tuned for RLlib's built-in models.\footnote{The MLP, LSTM, DNC, and GTrXL are standard Ray RLlib \citep{Liang2018} implementations written in Pytorch \citep{Paszke2019}.
+We implement GCM using Pytorch Geometric \citep{Fey2019}, and integrate it into RLlib.} \autoref{sec:exp_details} defines all training environment details and \autoref{sec:hyperparams} contains a complete list of hyperparameters.

-We compare GCM to four alternative memory modules in our experiments (Fig. \ref{fig:model_overview}).\footnote{The MLP, LSTM, DNC, and GTrXL are standard Ray RLlib \cite{Liang2018} implementations written in pytorch \cite{Paszke2019}.
-GCM implements the GNN using pytorch geometric \cite{Fey2019} and Ray RLlib.} The \textbf{MLP} module is a two-layer feed-forward neural network using $\tanh$ activation.
-It showcases what non-memory agents can achieve.
-The \textbf{LSTM} memory module is an MLP module followed by an LSTM cell \cite{hochreiter1997long}.
-This is the standard model used to solve POMDPs \cite{Mnih2016}.
-The \textbf{GTrXL} is the MLP module followed by a single-head GTrXL \cite{Parisotto2019} with GRU-gating \cite{chung2014empirical}.
-The \textbf{DNC} is the MLP module followed by a DNC with an LSTM-based memory controller \cite{Graves2016}.
-Our memory module, \textbf{GCM}, uses a two-layer GNN using $\tanh$ activation with sum (cartpole and recall) and mean (navigation) neighborhood aggregation.
+We compare GCM to an MLP and four alternative memory models in all our experiments.
+The \textbf{MLP} model is a two-layer feed-forward neural network using $\tanh$ activation.
+It has no memory, and forms a performance lower bound for the memory models.
+The \textbf{LSTM} memory model is a MLP followed by an LSTM cell, the standard model for solving POMDPs \citep{Mnih2016}. \textbf{GTrXL} is a MLP followed by a single-head GRU-gated transformer XL.
+The \textbf{DNC} is an MLP followed by a neural computer with an LSTM-based memory controller.
+Our memory model, \textbf{GCM}, uses a two-layer 1-GNN using $\tanh$ activation with sum (cartpole and concentration) and mean (navigation) neighborhood aggregation.
+The \textbf{GCML} is the GCM with the learned topological prior (\autoref{eq:lprior}) with $K=5$, and $\phi_\theta$ as a two-layer MLP using ReLU and LayerNorm \citep{Ba2016}.

-Each experiment is optimized using a different algorithm, to test robustness across differing training conditions and optimizers.
-We run three trials for each module across all experiments and report the mean reward per train batch with a 90\% confidence interval.
-Our evaluation is based on the hidden size of the memory modules, denoted as $|z|$ in Fig. \ref{fig:params}.